Palito: Biography

-He would also been known as a star in a lot of kitsch Pinoy horror films as a zombie/corpse.
-His sunken hollow eyes and reed-thin body, while not aesthetically pleasing in the popular sense, fit the corpse-like demeanor that local filmmakers love to utilize.
+He would also been known as a star in a lot of kitsch Pinoy horror films as a zombie/corpse, due to his sunken eyes and thin body.

 Palito laid low from Philippine cinema in the '90s, only occasionally playing bit parts, like in the 1992 film by contemporary comedian/actor Dolphy, Home Along the River, a send-up of the popular American Home Alone franchise.
 In 1993, he acted in Walang Matigas na Buto sa Gutom na Aso.

 On June 17, 2004, burgeoning comedy actor Vhong Navarro portrayed Palito in the anthology drama series Maalaala Mo Kaya, focusing on his life story as a survivor of the Japanese occupation during World War II and his heyday as a slapstick comedian during the 1970s and 1980s.

 Palito starred in an independent film, Enterpool: Senior Citizen in Action, released 24 August 2005, in the midst of the decline of Philippine cinema.
 While it was received well by nostalgic movie-goers and local movie critics, it failed to take the general public's notice due to lack of promotion and marketing.
 His last film was Ang M.O.N.A.Y. ni Mr. Shooli in 2007.

 Palito's family, the Hipolitos, sold their house in Pacita Complex in San Pedro, Laguna in 2004 and moved to Imus, Cavite for a smaller place in a low-cost housing subdivision in Cavite.

 Once voted as one of the top ten Filipino comedians of all-time, Palito engaged in small stage shows to make a living in his last years.
 He had a low-paying job performing a live music show Tuesday evenings in a small casino in Santa Cruz, Manila.